hydrargyrum/webp3/README.rst

 WebP3 can be set up to run as a WSGI app, for example to be served by an existing Apache instance.
 When using WSGI, the mappings that were passed on command-line should now be placed in a "share.conf" file, with one "NAME=PATH" entry per line.

-Using the documented script in the "apache" folder, the installation is made in /srv/www/webp3.
+Using the documented script in the "apache" folder, the installation is as follows:

+* the WebP3 code and WSGI is typically in a path like /usr/lib/python3/dist-packages/webp3
+* the Apache configuration is in /etc/apache2/sites-available/webp3.conf
+* the WebP3 config indicating the locations of the music files is at /etc/webp3.conf

 Using an Apache instance to run the WebP3 WSGI allows: